iocage/iocage_legacy/doc/source/templates.rst

 Set up a jail any way you like, and create a template from it.
 All packages and pre-configured settings will be available for deployment next time within seconds.

 Any jail can be converted to a template and back to a jail again as required.
 In fact a template is just another jail which has the property ``template`` set to "yes".
-The difference is that templates are not started by iocage, they ar$
+The difference is that templates are not started by iocage.

 **Here is how to create a template with iocage:**